juniortlr/EV/README.md

 # EV
+## Resolution
 Electrical Vehicle Sales Study
-In the Electric_Vehicle_Population_Data.csv dataset we have a lot of information regarding vehicle electric range, Clean Alternative Fuel Vehicle (CAFV) Eligibility and location of the vehicles in the state of Washington.
+In the [Electric_Vehicle_Population_Data.csv](https://data.wa.gov/api/views/f6w7-q2d2/rows.csv?accessType=DOWNLOAD) dataset we have a lot of information regarding vehicle electric range, Clean Alternative Fuel Vehicle (CAFV) Eligibility and location of the vehicles in the state of Washington.

 https://medium.com/@junior.tlr/evs-fame-power-and-taxes-f030a205d091